patricklafrance/shelby/README.md

 When you are using Shelby, you are basically only working with one of the provided view model (there's a few exception, we will talk about those later).

+Here's a very basic usage of Shelby, more complex exemples will be provided later.

 1. Define a view model

         var ClientDetailViewModel = Shelby.ViewModel.extend({